franckXu/blog-1/2020/12/29/recommendations.rst

 implementing solutions that deal with real-world data.
 This is foundational to the field of computer science, so unless you are working on some cutting-edge stuff, there's probably a well-known solution to your problem.
-You don't need to know everything by heart but know what applies and where to look it up, be it an A* search or B-tree.
+You don't need to know all implementations by heart but know what applies and where to look it up when needed, be it an A* search or B-tree.

 **Understand your compute target** – this can be a physical machine, an operating system, a virtual machine like the JVM or .NET CLR, the browser, or